 Before we go any further, it is important to point out that the format and style of the resume we teach are also very effective for banking, industry, technology companies and even start-up jobs.
 The content also will look great on your LinkedIn profile.
 So even if you will not end up in management consulting, investing in putting together a resume in the style and in a format we teach is a great investment to help you have a successful career.

-Now, let’s assume you sent through your resume to McKinsey, Bain, BCG or Deloitte and they are looking at your consulting resume.
+Now, let’s go back to our discussion on management consultant resume.
+Assume you sent through your resume to McKinsey, Bain, BCG or Deloitte and they are looking at your consulting resume.
 I’m going to look at your resume independent of GMAT scores, cover letter, essays, testimonials and anything else that you may have supplied.

 1ST WE LOOK AT THE FORMAT OF A MANAGEMENT CONSULTANT RESUME